lllkkkzzz/NFT-MARS/Experimental_Details.md

 <br>

 Same optimiser, Adam, was also used for optimisation of `MGAT` model.
-As for tuning hyperparameters for MGAT, we fix the loss alpha (𝛼) to 0 test and compare the effectiveness of the multi-task learning and learning rate to 0.01.
+As for tuning hyperparameters for `MGAT`, we fix the loss alpha (𝛼) to 0 test and compare the effectiveness of the multi-task learning and learning rate to 0.01.
 We then select the dimensions (𝑑) of the graph’s final node representation from [128, 512], batch size from [1024, 4096], regularisation weight from [0.1, 0.001], and number of hops (𝐿) from [1, 2, 3].
 Best hyperparameter values for MGAT are specified in below table.<br>

 <br>